-Public life raises many questions for believers – including whether and how to participate in civic processes such as voting.
-It is good for Christians to think biblically about their place in the world, but Scripture never reduces faithful living to any single act in a secular system.
-Instead, Scripture begins and ends with Christ’s reign and our identity as citizens of Heaven (Philippians 3:20).
+Public life raises many questions for believers — including whether and how to participate in civic processes such as voting.
+Scripture never reduces faithful living to any single act in a secular system.
+Instead, it begins and ends with Christ’s reign and our identity as citizens of Heaven (Philippians 3:20).

-Before we ask how Christians approach civic practices like voting, we must first remember who we are and where our confidence lies (Colossians 3:1–4).
+Before we ask how Christians should approach civic practices like voting, we have to remember who we are and where our confidence actually lies.

 Christ Reigns Here and Now